ketvector/talk2file/README.md

    - 4: A different service picks up the answers and posts to slack
    - 5: The client can get the status of all the tasks using polling on the request-id it was given.

 - We can also think about streaming the answers.
 The openAI and langchain sdks support streaming out of the box and I can use them

+**5.2: RAG Quality**

+**5.3: Benchmarking/Metrics**

-**5.3: Code Quality**
+**5.4: Code Quality**
 - Resolve all the TODOs
 - Better error handling at some places
 - modify apis to support files being added to store in one call (services already support this)